Great Bookie robbery

-The Great Bookie robbery was a crime committed in Melbourne, Australia, on 21 April 1976.
+The Great Bookie robbery was a heist committed in Melbourne, Australia, on 21 April 1976.

 Crime

-A well-organised gang of six stole what is widely believed to be from $14–16 million (in 2011 the equivalent of $88 million) from bookmakers in the Victoria Club, which was located on the second floor of a building in Queen Street, Melbourne.
-The true figure for the amount stolen has never been confirmed, as the Victoria Club quoted the missing figure to police as only $1 million to avoid the attention of the Australian Taxation Office (ATO).
-The gang included Raymond "Chuck" Bennett, who is believed to have been the mastermind, Ian Carroll, Laurence Prendergast and Norman Lee.
-They rented an office several floors above and hid the money in that room's safe before coolly walking out of the building and onto the street days after the event.
+A well-organized gang of six stole an estimated $14–16million (roughly $115,276,243 AUD in 2025) from bookmakers in the Victoria Club, located on the second floor of a building in Queen Street, Melbourne.
+The true figure for the amount stolen has not been confirmed, as the Victoria Club reported the missing figure to police as only $1 million to avoid the attention of the Australian Taxation Office.
+The gang rented an office several floors above, hiding the money in that room's safe before walking out of the building and onto the street–days after the event.